-The Series 2020C Bonds will rank on a parity as to source of payment with Bonds previously issued and any Additional Bonds and Refunding Bonds which may be issued from time to time pursuant to the Resolution (collectively, the "Bonds").
-The Bonds are secured by and payable solely from pledged revenues derived from the collection of rates, rents and charges for the services rendered by the System as set forth in the Resolution.
-The Bonds do not constitute an indebtedness of the Commonwealth of Kentucky, the Louisville/Jefferson County Metro Government or the County of Jefferson, Kentucky.
+The Series 2020 Notes are secured by and payable solely from pledged revenues derived from the collection of rates, rents and charges for the services rendered by the System as set forth in the Note Resolution.
+The Series 2020 Notes do not constitute an indebtedness of the Louisville/Jefferson County Metro Government or the County of Jefferson, Kentucky.